 Connect iPad to Computer via Dock

 Step 1.
-Use a 30-pin USB cable to connect the dock with the computer.
+Use a 30-pin USB cable to connect the dock to the computer.

 Step 2.
 Depending on your iPad generation, do one of the following: